wojtekgoo/wojtekgoo.github.io/_posts/2021-04-10-HEVD_Stack_Overflow.md

 + **User Mode**: here, the executing code has limited power - it cannot for example access hardware directly or reference every memory address.
 To do this, code running in UM must use special APIs that will handle it.
 + **Kernel Mode**: here, the executing code has unrestricted access to the hardware, can use any CPU instruction or reference any memory address

 System drivers, like HEVD, operate in Kernel Mode.
 It means that if we are able to discover and exploit a vulnerability in the driver, we can force it to execute a piece of malicious code that we placed in UM (like shellcode) with high privileges stemming from the KM.

+#### Process

+When an application starts, Windows creates a *process* for it.
+Think of a process as a container that holds all the necessary information for application to run.

 #### Memory regions